- How big will a Pomeranian grow?

 - How much care does a Pom’s coat need?

 - If you brush him regularly, his full coat is easy to look after.
 He needs a weekly, thorough brushing with a hard pin brush (it has metal pins on the end).
 Brush him deeply, down to his flesh, and ensure you pay special attention to his rear, behind his ears and under his armpits as those are the spots where hair matts easily.
 A monthly bath is also recommended and when required as some days he’ll get dirtier than other days.
 If your Pom spends a lot of time outside the home, it’s recommended that he needs more frequent cleaning as he loves getting dirty, muddy and smelly at times.
+Refer to the Pomeranian Grooming Guide for complete information on Grooming your Pomeranian.

 Cut your Pom’s nails monthly and so cutting nails prevents them from making noises on tiled floors.
 If you can’t handle regularly grooming your Pomeranian, you should take him to a reputable grooming salon.
 It’s not wise to shave your Pom down because it may never grow back.
 A groomer often has no option if his hair is badly matted so it’s vital that you take your pet to the groomer before matting can grow.
 It’s also a good idea to brush him each week to ensure the good condition of his coat.
+Details on trimming a Pomeranian’s toenails.

 - Does a Pom’s coat shed a lot?